LivepoolQ/GrouPConCeption/README.md

 # Code of GrouPConCeption

 This is the official code of manuscript *Who Walks With You Matters: Perceiving Social Interactions with Groups for Pedestrian Trajectory Prediction*.
-The paper will be available on arXiv soon.
+The paper is available at [arxiv](http://arxiv.org/abs/2412.02395).

 ## Environment Configuration